phani92/phani92.github.io/README.md

    ```
    git clone <repository-url>
    ```
-2. Open `index.html` in a web browser to view the portfolio.
+2. To launch the project, run `python -m http.server` and open `localhost:8000` in a browser.
 3. Customize the content in the `about`, `projects`, and `contact` sections as needed.

 ## License